hizzlehoff/FaceCapOSCReceiverExample/README.md

 Make sure Unity is allowed through your firewall.

-Make sure the FaceCap iOS app and the Unity project are connected to the same network.
+Make sure the FaceCap iOS app and the Unity project are connected to the same wifi network.

 Enter your I.P. address in the Face Cap iOS app live mode.